ishita-43/ishita-43/README.md

 [![](https://visitcount.itsvg.in/api?id=ishita-43&label=Profile%20Views&pretty=true)](https://visitcount.itsvg.in)
-- 👋 Hi, I’m @ishita-43.
-- 👀 I’m interested in exploring and learning things from all kind of topics.
-- 🌱 I’m currently learning Blockchain development and TypeScript.
-- 💞️ I’m looking to make group projects and learn and grow together.
-- 📫 How to reach me :- thakurishita061@gmail.com

 # 💫 About Me:
 🔭 I’m currently working on react-native<br>👯 I’m looking to collaborate on projects<br>🤝 I’m looking for help with real world project <br>🌱 I’m currently learning Typescript, react-native<br>💬 Ask me about Frontend development, Ui <br>⚡ Fun fact :- Doing coding in part time